Fatality in Fleet Street

 Crime reporter Charles Venables finds himself both suspect and sleuth as he tries to disentangle the clues and determine which of his colleagues is the guilty party.
 Red herrings abound, but it soon becomes apparent that more than one person had a reason to want Carpenter dead….

-Fatality in Fleet Street displays Christopher St John Sprigg’s trademark wit and a host of interesting characters.
-The plot has plenty of twists and ingenuity to please the reader, but of equal interest are the political overtones and the militaristic pretensions of the deceased newspaper baron.
-The novel is set in 1938 – five years later than its real publication date of 1933 – and presents a Russia whose economy is growing and successful, which makes the country ‘a real menace to the established order of things’ in Carpenter’s worldview.
+Fatality in Fleet Street displays the author’s trademark wit and a plot with plenty of twists and ingenuity to please the reader.
+Equally interesting are the political overtones and the militaristic pretensions of the deceased newspaper baron.
+The novel is set in 1938 – five years later than its real publication date – and presents a Russia whose economy is growing, which makes the country ‘a real menace to the established order of things’ in Carpenter’s worldview.
 Although the imperious newspaper baron meets his demise early on, his outsized personality and ambition are the bedrock that propels the story.
-There is more than a passing resemblance between the fictional Lord Carpenter and the real world Max Aitken, Lord Beaverbrook, owner of the Evening Standard and the Daily Express.
-Sprigg makes his satire clear, even imbuing the fictitious Lord Carpenter with a ‘Produce More British Goods Campaign’ that echoed Beaverbrook’s real public efforts to promote free trade in the British Empire.
+Sprigg makes his satire clear; there is more than a passing resemblance between the fictional Lord Carpenter and the real world Max Aitken, Lord Beaverbrook, owner of the Evening Standard and Daily Express.

-Sprigg started his career as a cub reporter and the setting of a busy newspaper is well realised, Fatality in Fleet Street also takes a sardonic view of socialist activity in Britain.
+Sprigg started his career as a cub reporter and the book’s setting of a busy newspaper is well realised.
+Fatality also takes a sardonic view of socialist activity in Britain.
 When Venables goes to investigate a local chapter of the Communist Party, the situation is alternately threatening and farcical, with members parading their revolutionary credentials and loudly denouncing the ‘bourgeois’.
 Sprigg later became an active member of the Communist Party and published Marxist literary criticism, but his gently mocking tone in Fatality suggests this conversion was some way off in 1933.

 Only logged in customers who have purchased this product may leave a review.